PrimeSolar/cryptocurrency-tracker/README.md

 - **HTML5**: for structuring the web application, ensuring semantic markup and improved SEO.
 - **CSS3**: for styling and layout, including responsive design techniques that enhance user experience across devices.
 - **JavaScript**: for dynamic content updates and user interactions, providing a smooth and interactive experience.
-- **APIs**: utilizes the CoinGecko API for fetching real-time cryptocurrency data, ensuring accurate and up-to-date information.
+- **APIs**: the web application utilizes the CoinGecko API for fetching real-time cryptocurrency data, ensuring accurate and up-to-date information.
+Also, it integrates CoinTelegraph's RSS feed to provide the latest cryptocurrency news.

 ## Getting Started